Symptoms of constipation in babies

 - Lack of energy

 Constipation is not a life-threatening condition, but it can become chronic if left untreated.
 So, if your baby is showing any signs of being constipated, you should talk to your health visitor, pharmacist or GP to prevent any persistent problems.
+If your baby is less than a year old, our Baby Symptom Checker is a useful way to capture your baby's symptoms for this discussion.

 What causes constipation in babies?